ghiscoding/multiple-select-vanilla/README.md

 - dropped jQuery requirement and replaced necessary code with pure vanilla JS code.
 - written in TypeScript which brings typings support
 - added new features:
-  - `showOkButton` to add an "OK" button at the end of multiple select option list
+  - `showOkButton` to add an "OK" button at the end of multiple select option list (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options25))
-  - `autoAdjustDropHeight` will automatically adjust the drop (up or down) height with available space
+  - `autoAdjustDropHeight` will automatically adjust the drop (up or down) height with available space (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options30))
-  - `autoAdjustDropPosition` will automatically choose best position (top/bottom) with available space
+  - `autoAdjustDropPosition` will automatically choose best position (top/bottom) with available space (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options29))
   - `autoAdjustDropWidthByTextSize` automatically set the drop width size from the widest list option width
   - `useSelectOptionLabel` will use the `<option label="">` (from select option value) that can be used to display shorter selected option values.
-    - example: value "1,3" instead of "January,March"
+    - example: value "1,3" instead of "January,March" (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options31))
   - `useSelectOptionLabelToHtml` similar to `useSelectOptionLabel` but also renders HTML.
-  - `sanitizer` can be used to sanitize HTML code and prevent XSS cross-site scripting attacks.
+  - `sanitizer` can be used to sanitize HTML code and prevent XSS cross-site scripting attacks (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options32)).

 ## Contributions